 - Service blueprint: to see the service delivery process from the customer’s perspective, and break down a project into manageable chunks and milestones.

-- Survey: to collect customer feedback and help you make sense of user behaviour.
+- Survey: to collect user feedback and help you make sense of user behaviour.

 Explore even more UX research methods to learn all you need to know about the users!